laboon/ebook/text/41_advanced_unit_testing.md

 }
 ```

 It would be even more difficult if `_df` did not have a nice setter function, but instead was created internally or only as a byproduct of an entirely different method.
-For example,
+For example:

 ```java
 public class Dog {